 The ParaCell was designed to have options available even for a user who uses two references and two "working" electrodes.
-There are six total ports and only three or four necessary for most experiments.
-With 2 to 3 spare access ports and full access with the cell dissassembled, customization options are myriad.
+There are a total of six ports, but only three or four are necessary for most experiments.
+With two to three spare access ports and full access with the cell dissassembled, customization options are myriad.
 Some common modifications to experiments are mentioned below.